sshyran/owntracks-gw/manual/gw-owntracks.md

 trucks, or even just a single vehicle you want to keep track of, and you've asked yourself one or more of these questions.

 * Where are my vehicles currently?
+View them on a Web page from within your organization or on one of the OwnTracks' mobile apps.
+* A customer has called to ask when the service technician will arrive; where is he?
+  Your credibility rises if you can give your customer an honest and reliable answer.
 * How far away is vehicle number 17 (in other words, when can I expect it back?)
 * What is the weather like at the vehicle's location?

-Even if you're simply an avid traveller and wish to have an exact record of your trips, Greenwich _OwnTracks Edition_ is just what you need.
+* Even if you're simply an avid traveller and wish to have an exact record of your trips, Greenwich _OwnTracks Edition_ is just what you need.
+* CAN BUS integration is possible

 The data collected on a per-vehicle basis may include location (latitude, longitude), altitude, velocity, course over ground, battery levels (both internal Greenwich battery and external